Liberty (division): Inner and Middle Temples

 Inner Temple and Middle Temple, which occupy an area in London known as The Temple, describe themselves as liberties based on letters patent from 1608 and retain a large degree of independence to the present day.
 They are extra-parochial areas, historically not governed by the City of London Corporation, and are today regarded as local authorities for most purposes.

 They are also outside the ecclesiastical jurisdiction of the Bishop of London.
 They geographically fall within the boundaries of the City of London, but can be thought of as independent enclaves.

-The local government functions of the Inner and Middle Temples are allocated by the Temples Order 1971 which provides that the Sub-Treasurer of the Inner Temple and the Under-Treasurer of the Middle Temple may exercise any function of an Inner London borough defined in either of ss.1(4) or 6 London Government Act 1963 which is not expressly excepted by an Act or Order.
-Exceptions in the 1971 Order include various matters associated with housing, planning, public welfare and health; the effect is usually to direct such excepted powers or responsibilities to the Common Council of the City of London.
+The local government functions of the Inner and Middle Temples are allocated by the Temples Order 1971 (SI 1971/1732) which provides that the Sub-Treasurer of the Inner Temple and the Under-Treasurer of the Middle Temple may exercise any function of an Inner London borough defined in either of ss.1(4) or 6 London Government Act 1963 which is not expressly excepted by an act or order.
+Exceptions in the Temples Order 1971 include various matters associated with housing, planning, public welfare and health; the effect is usually to direct such excepted powers or responsibilities to the Common Council of the City of London.
 The City of London Police have policed the Temples since 1857 by consent rather than by imposition.